Jet broadening in dense inhomogeneous matter: The Final State Distribution and Its Properties

 while the higher orders in opacity decouple.
 In the case of the GW potential, the terms proportional to $\tvec\na\r$ are divergent, and should be regularized at some scale.
 Comparing with \cite{Sadofyev:2021ohn}, we set $|\tvec{q}_{\text{max}}|=\sqrt{E\m}$, and find

 where $\l=\frac{1}{\r\s_0}$ with $\s_0=\int\frac{d^2\tvec{q}}{(2\pi)^2}\,\mathcal{C}\,|v(q_\perp^2)|^2$.
 The first term in the expression above precisely agrees with the result obtained in \cite{Sadofyev:2021ohn}.
 In turn, the second term is new and indicates that the higher $N$ contributions to the transverse momentum moments with integer $k\geq1$ are generally dominating as long as the potential integrals are divergent.
-Such non-zero odd moments are the primary effect of the hydrodynamic gradients on the jet broadening, and they can be used to learn about the medium profile with jets.
+One should also notice that the second term is independent of $w$, and can be identified as a purely final state effect (described by the broadening probability $\cP(\p)$), since in the limit $w\to0$ the initial distribution is constant in coordinate space and not affected by the shift operator $\hat{\mathsf S}$.
+In general, non-zero odd moments are the primary effect of the hydrodynamic gradients on the jet broadening, and they can be used to learn about the medium profile with jets.
 We leave the moments with general real $k$ and their phenomenological implications for future studies.

 We now turn back to the partial factorization, and focus on the final state effects.
 The corresponding portion of (\ref{fact}) is the self-normalized broadening probability $\cP(\tvec{p})$, which has multiple phenomenological applications \cite{Caucal:2019uvr,Blaizot:2013vha,Kutak:2018dim,Barata:2021byj,Soudi:2021aar}.
 Its Fourier transform can be obtained from (\ref{dNBDMPSZ}) if we set $E\frac{d\N^{(0)}}{d^2\tvec{x}dE}$ to be a constant in the transverse directions, decoupling in this way the shift operator $\hat{\mathsf S}(\tvec x)$: